 I believe this to mean that God, in His sovereignty and love for us, knows what is best for us.
 So for some of us, He called us back to Him from our abusive or sinful husbands – where we could never flourish.
 He wants to protect us and free us from oppression.
 With that freedom comes right standing and growth.
 To be more like His Son… Jesus.
 Eventually, we will see glory!
 (Oh, I can’t wait!!)

 Thanks to my divorce….
 Seriously! thanks!… I have produced the fruits of the Spirit.
 Something I don’t think I ever could have done while I was in a toxic marriage.
 Now I have had more time to work on myself.
 To be the best, fearlessly authentic, me.
 The woman God created me to be.
 I now can experience joy, peace, and so much more patience!
-One reason is because I no longer have drama invading my every single day.
+One reason for that is, I no longer have drama invading my every single day.

 Although some people from my past try I just don’t participate.
 That’s not selfish or immature that’s called self-care and boundaries.